DmitriyGotovko/git-course/git-course/redme.md

-# Git and Githum Course
+# Git and Github Course

 Crach course for Git